AmmarA06/Synthra/README.md

 ## Usage

-1. Browse to any educational webpage
+1. Browse to any webpage
-2. Click Synthra icon in Chrome
+2. Click Synthra icon in Chrome to open the side panel
-3. Click "Summarize" to process with AI
+3. **Summarize**: Get AI-powered summary with key points
+4. **Highlight**: Identify and explain key terms on the page
+5. **Research**: Compare multiple tabs or URLs
-4. Click "Save" to send to Notion
+6. **Save to Notion**: Export summaries and content to your Notion workspace

-The extension automatically:

-- Removes navigation, ads, and clutter
-- Extracts educational content
-- Structures with clear headings and sections
-- Formats code blocks with syntax highlighting
-- Creates scannable bullet points
+### Notion Integration

+1. Click "Settings" in the extension
+2. Connect your Notion account
+3. Select a database to save to
+4. All summaries and research can be saved with one click

 ## Development